tmspzz/Rome/README.md

 ### Producer workflow

 ```
-$ vi Cartfile #point to the new version of the framework
+$ vi Cartfile # point to the new version of the framework
 $ carthage update && rome upload
 ```

 ### Consumer workflow

 ```
-$ vi Cartfile
+$ vi Cartfile # point to the new version of the framework
 $ carthage update --no-build && rome download
 ```

 or

 ```
-$ vi Cartfile.resolved #point to the new version of the framework
+$ vi Cartfile.resolved # point to the new version of the framework
 $ rome download
 ```
 ## Set up and Usage